CyberfusionIO/php-core-api-client/README.md

 use Saloon\Http\Response;

 $connector = new CoreApiConnector(
-    .. // Initialize the connector
+    .. // Initialise the connector
 );

 $connector